Feedback

 Prerequisite: None

 Provides students with an introduction to multicultural literature.
-Emphasis is placed on increasing awareness and understanding of the values, beliefs, and experiences of people from different cultures, especially those of Asia, Latin America and Africa.
+Emphasis is placed on increasing awareness and understanding of the values, beliefs, and experiences of people from a variety of cultures in the United States and global diasporas.

-Prerequisite: ENGL& 101 with a grade of C or better or instructor permission.
+Prerequisite: ENGL& 101 with a minimum grade of C

 ENGL 96Reading Workshop I2 CRS, F, W, Sp